grantbow/fit/docs/FAQ.md

        most natural choice to reduce future ambiguity.
    Submodule bugapp was changed to fitapp.

-Q: Why change the name from PMIT to [FIT](FIT.md)?
+Q: Why change the environment variable name from PMIT to FIT?
 A: bug was the program written in Go.
 PMIT was the original name of the storage system.
-[FIT](FIT.md) is the new name for the system that stores the issues.
+[Filesystem_Issues](Filesystem_Issues.md) is the new name for the system that stores the issues.
 Dave MacFarlane (driusan) created bug and PMIT.
    The combination of flat files with was fantastic and just what needed to be created.

    Several assumptions are built into bug and PMIT that do not meet all needs.
    Therefore fit has extended bug by writing or rewriting code to handle things